Tourism! I’m Wanting to Travel As A Tourist.

 * Bargaining: Know if haggling is expected or considered rude.

-* Souvenirs: Support local artisans, avoid endangered wildlife products.
+* Souvenirs: Support local artisans, but avoid purchasing endangered wildlife products (items that are made from endangered plants or animals).

 Food & Drink:

-* Local cuisine: Try local dishes but be cautious with street food if you have a sensitive stomach.
+* Local Cuisine: Understand what local cuisines are available.
+Try local dishes, but be cautious with street food if you have a sensitive stomach.

-* Water safety: Check if tap water is drinkable.
+* Water Safety: Check if the tap water is drinkable or if you'll need bottled water instead.

 Etiquette & Responsibility:

-* Respect nature & landmarks: Don’t litter, climb restricted sites, or remove artifacts.
+* Respect of Nature & Landmarks: Don’t litter, climb restricted sites, or remove artifacts.

 * Photography: Ask permission when taking pictures of locals.